midixman/webam/README.md

 let me = (new WebAudioMidi(callback, 'sf/Chaos_V20.sf2', {engine: true})).musicEngn;
 ```

-The event scheduling in the music engine is based on the article "[A Tale of Two Clocks - Scheduling Web Audio with Precision](https://www.html5rocks.com/en/tutorials/audio/scheduling/)".
+The event scheduling in the music engine is based on the article "[A Tale of Two Clocks - Scheduling Web Audio with Precision](https://www.html5rocks.com/en/tutorials/audio/scheduling/)" by Chris Wilson.

 However, if _MusicEngine_ is included, and you want to use WebAM Sound Generation methods, you will have to start the clock manually first:
 ```js